paradite/model-quirks/README.md

 ## Claude 3.7 Sonnet

+Max tokens for output

+- Claude 3.7 Sonnet requires the `max_tokens` parameter to be set in the API request. [source](https://docs.anthropic.com/en/api/messages#body-max-tokens)
+- Models may have different max output token limits, and an `invalid_request_error` error will be returned if the `max_tokens` parameter is higher than the model's max output token limit.
+So `max_tokens` needs to be set dynamically for each model to get the maximum output token limit for the model.

 Tool use (function calling)

 - Claude 3.7 Sonnet (and Claude 3.5 Sonnet) do not support calling the same tools multiple times in one response (for example, calling a file-edit tool to edit multiple times to edit multiple files).
 This is case even with `token-efficient-tools-2025-02-19` header.